 Select the Course That Fits Your Degree

-The following course will be offered in 2014:
+The following courses will be offered in May 2015:

 BUS 380 The Modern British Service Economy is an innovative course dealing with the British business community and strategic business concepts.
 This multidisciplinary course will compare and contrast the service economy as it exists in England with that of the United States, as well as issues in history, political science, language, culture, and religion.
 Students will participate in site visits in England, some with a strong cultural or historical context, to aid in the development of their understanding of the service sectors in Britain.